openservicebrokerapi/servicebroker/spec.md

 | 400 Bad Request | MUST be returned if the request is malformed or missing mandatory data. |
 | 422 Unprocessable entity | MUST be returned if the requested change is not supported or if the request cannot currently be fulfilled due to the state of the Service Instance (e.g. Service Instance utilization is over the quota of the requested plan).
 Additionally, a `422 Unprocessable Entity` MUST be returned if the Service Broker only supports asynchronous update for the requested plan and the request did not include `?accepts_incomplete=true`; in this case the response body MUST contain a error code `"AsyncRequired"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include a helpful error message in the `description` field such as `"This Service Plan requires client support for asynchronous service operations."`. |

+When the response includes a 4xx status code, the Service Broker MUST NOT apply any of the requested changes to the Service Instance and the Service Instance MUST be in an unmodified and usable state.

 Responses with any other status code MUST be interpreted as a failure.
-When the response includes a 4xx status code, the Service Broker MUST NOT apply any of the requested changes to the Service Instance.
+The Service Instance MUST be considered corrupt and the Platform SHOULD NOT allow the creation of new bindings.

 #### Body